yashovardhan/docusaurus-openai-search/README.md

 ## Security Considerations

-- Never expose your OpenAI API key directly in client-side code without rate limiting
-- Consider implementing a server-side proxy for OpenAI requests
+### Backend Proxy Security Features

+The backend proxy provides comprehensive security features:
+- **Domain-based access control**: Only whitelisted domains can access the proxy
+- **Rate limiting**: Configurable per IP/user to prevent abuse
+- **Request validation**: All requests are validated and sanitized
+- **Secure error handling**: No sensitive data in error messages
+- **Optional Redis caching**: Reduces API calls and improves performance
+- **Comprehensive logging**: For security auditing and monitoring

+### Best Practices

+1. **Domain Whitelisting**: Configure `ALLOWED_DOMAINS` in your proxy to only accept requests from your documentation site
+2. **HTTPS Only**: Always use HTTPS for both your documentation site and proxy service
+3. **Monitor Usage**: Set up logging and monitoring on your proxy to track usage and detect anomalies
+4. **Rate Limiting**: Configure appropriate rate limits based on your expected usage
+5. **Regular Updates**: Keep your proxy dependencies up to date

+### Additional Recommendations

 - Set usage limits on your OpenAI API key to prevent unexpected costs
-- For production environments, implement proper authentication and rate-limiting
+- Regularly rotate your API keys
+- Monitor your OpenAI usage dashboard for unusual activity
+- Consider implementing additional authentication for sensitive documentation
+- Use environment-specific configurations (development vs. production)

 ## Troubleshooting

-### OpenAI API Key Issues
+### Proxy Connection Issues

-If you encounter issues with the OpenAI API key:
+If you encounter issues connecting to the proxy:

-1. Verify that your API key is correctly set in `docusaurus.config.js`
+1. Verify that your proxy URL is correct in the configuration
-2. Check that your `static/docusaurus-openai-search.js` file is correctly set up
+2. Check that the proxy service is running and accessible
+3. Ensure your domain is whitelisted in the proxy's `ALLOWED_DOMAINS` configuration
-3. Inspect the console for any error messages related to the OpenAI API
+4. Check the proxy logs for any error messages

 ### Document Content Retrieval Issues